Oh yeah…prepare yourself for huge chunks of text.

 Practical design adds value to your life.
 You want to use it and touch it because it works and it fits into your life.

 Simplicity and quality are our watch words.
-Everything designed to work for when you need it.
+Everything designed to work for you when you need it.

-Binding it all together, we want to intentionally design every detail, from idea, to manufacturing, to delivery.
+Binding it all together, we strive to intentionally design every detail, from idea, to manufacturing, to delivery.
 Our goal is for everything we design to be used every day.

 How We Design